astropenguin/demo-flake8-black/README.md

 ## Code coverage by Codecov

-[Codecov] calculates the fraction of codes that are tested to the whole codes (often called code coverage), which is a useful indicator that the package is well-tested or not.
+[Codecov] calculates the fraction of the code that are tested to the whole code (often called code coverage), which is a useful indicator that the package is well-tested or not.
 The code coverage is calculated by pytest with `--cov` option:

 ```bash